Scroll for more info

 While it's still early days we've heard some rumours ...

 Defending Champion Ryan Cairns along with 128 is tipped to be at the event and Simon Revill, with 134, is out for blood this year.
-You can be asured he will be doing all he can to regain the title.
+You can be assured he will be doing all he can to regain the title.
 Both boats are already being prepped to be in top shape although last we heard neither have crew yet opening the door for someone to swoop in and grab the title!

-Pierre Long and his sons have be sailing all year prepping to take on the title.
+Pierre Long and his sons have been sailing all year prepping to take on the title.
 They have regularly been racing against 38 and 128 and have really showed their speed in the winter sailing.

 Dan Kinlay in the recently relaunched 30 is another confirmed to be entering.
 Dan has spent the entire winter carefully prepping the bottom of 30 which now has a fresh new paint job.
 He's now moved on to tuning and with months to go the boat should be well up to speed.
 No doubt he will be one to watch.